jedick/R-help-chat/README.md

     - Sparse search ([BM25S](https://github.com/xhluca/bm25s))
     - Sparse search with reranking ([FlashRank](https://github.com/PrithivirajDamodaran/FlashRank))
 - Options for remote or local processing to balance performance, price, and privacy
-    - Remote processing: OpenAI API for embedding and the LLM
+    - Remote processing: OpenAI API for embedding and LLM
-    - Local processing: [nomic-ai/nomic-embed-text-v1.5](https://huggingface.co/nomic-ai/nomic-embed-text-v1.5) for embedding and [google/gemma-3-4b-it](https://huggingface.co/google/gemma-3-4b-it) for the LLM
+    - Local processing: [Nomic](https://huggingface.co/nomic-ai/nomic-embed-text-v1.5) embedding and [Gemma](https://huggingface.co/google/gemma-3-4b-it) LLM

 ## Usage

-- Set your `OPENAI_API_KEY` environment variable
 - Grab one or more gzip'd files from [The R-help Archive](https://stat.ethz.ch/pipermail/r-help/)
 - Extract the files and put them in a folder named `R-help`
+- Choose remote or local processing with the `embedding_api` and `llm_api` variables in `main.py`
+  - If using remote processing, set your `OPENAI_API_KEY` environment variable
 - Run this Python code to create the vector database:

 ```python